deliciousbrains/wp-migrate-db/readme.txt

 See the video below or [visit the web site](http://deliciousbrains.com/wp-migrate-db-pro/?utm_source=wordpress.org&utm_medium=web&utm_content=desc&utm_campaign=freeplugin) to learn more about the pro version.

 https://www.youtube.com/watch?v=fHFcH4bCzmU

+*Think Pro might be a good fit for you?
+We’re increasing the price for Pro on June 22.
+You can get it at the soon-to-be-old price before then by [visiting our site](https://deliciousbrains.com/wp-migrate-db-pro/?utm_campaign=WP%2BMigrate%2BDB%2BPro%2B2017%2BIncrease&utm_source=wordpress.org&utm_medium=free%2Bplugin%2Blisting).
+Not sure if it’s the right fit?
+Send us an email at [nom@deliciousbrains.com](mailto://nom@deliciousbrains.com) and we’d be happy to help you decide.*

 == Installation ==